Katherine Chubinskaya, MD

 Supporters of adrenal fatigue may advise you to improve your lifestyle by giving up smoking, alcohol, and drugs.
 Starting an exercise program, eating healthy foods, and following a daily routine for sleeping and waking will almost always make you feel better, no matter what the medical diagnosis.

 You may also be told to buy special supplements or vitamins.
 These supplements claim to be made just for adrenal health.
 While regular vitamins and minerals may be good for your health, doctors are concerned that supplements or vitamins sold as a treatment for adrenal fatigue could hurt you.
-Some of these supplements contain extracts of human adrenal, hypothalamus (a part of the brain that produces hormones), and pituitary glands and could be harmful.
 Many of these supplements have not been tested for safety.

 The U.S. Food and Drug Administration (the government agency that oversees most food and medical products) does not oversee nutritional supplements and vitamins.
 This means there is no guarantee that what’s on the label of a supplement is really what’s inside the bottle.
 In some cases, supplements have very few, if any, active ingredients.
 In other cases, the dose of a particular ingredient may be too high.
 This is true if you purchase supplements from your local drug store or a specialty pharmacy (sometimes called a compounding pharmacy) where supplements are made directly by the pharmacist.